Accelerynt-Security/AS-Sign-Out-Google-User/README.md

 ![SignOutGoogleUser_Configure_VSCode_9](Images/SignOutGoogleUser_Configure_VSCode_9.png)

 Finally, the Python packages used in __init__.py need to be installed.
-Download and install the latest versions of Python and npm from the official website: https://nodejs.org/en/download
+Download and install the latest versions of Python and pip from the official website:  https://www.python.org/downloads/

 Next, in VS Code, click "**Terminal**" from the top menu and select "**New Terminal**".